Islet Cell Transplant For Type 1 Diabetes

 Islet cell transplantation works by replacing the missing insulin-producing cells in individuals with type 1 diabetes.
 The transplanted islet cells, once established in the liver, begin to secrete insulin in response to rising blood glucose levels.
 This helps to regulate blood sugar levels and reduce the need for external insulin injections.

 The liver provides a suitable environment for the transplanted islet cells to thrive.
-It's highly vascularized, providing the cells with the necessary nutrients and oxygen.
+On the flip side, it's highly vascularized, providing the cells with the necessary nutrients and oxygen.
 Additionally, the liver has immune-modulating properties that can help protect the transplanted cells from immune attack.

 Risks and Benefits of Islet Cell Transplantation